Liu Chen (Jin dynasty): Alliance with Sima Ai

 In fall of that same year, Sima Yong raised an army against Sima Ai and sent his general, Zhang Fang to besiege Luoyang with 70,000 troops.
 A few months into the siege, Sima Ai followed his official, Zu Ti's advice to form an alliance with Liu Chen so that he would attack Sima Yong at Chang'an and divert Zhang Fang's attention away from Luoyang.
 Upon receiving a secret imperial edict from Ai, Liu Chen swiftly sent out proclamations to the counties of Yong province, with most of them responding to his call to arms.
 Liu Chen led more than 10,000 soldiers from seven commanderies towards Chang'an, with the Administrator of Anding, Wei Bo (衛博), the Administrator of Xinping, Zhang Guang and the Officer of Merit of Anding, Huangfu Dan (皇甫澹) all serving as his vanguard.
 He also cooperated with and entrusted important affairs to the Inspector of Qin province, Huangfu Zhong, who had rebelled against Sima Yong earlier.

 In 304, Sima Yong stationed himself at Gaoping Pavilion (高平亭) in Zheng county (鄭縣; present-day Hua County, Shaanxi) to act as reserves for Zhang Fang.
-When he heard that Liu Chen had rose up against him, he marched back to Weicheng (渭城; in present-day Xianyang, Shaanxi) to defend the area.
+When he heard that Liu Chen had risen up against him, he marched back to Weicheng (渭城; in present-day Xianyang, Shaanxi) to defend the area.
 He sent the Chief Controller, Yu Kui (虞夔) with 10,000 cavalry and infantry to fight Liu Chen at Haozhi County (好畤縣, in modern Xianyang, Shaanxi).
 However, Liu Chen marched from Xinping Commandery (新平郡; around present-day Bin County, Shaanxi) and routed Yu Kui, causing Sima Yong to panic and withdraw into Chang'an.
 He then urgently ordered Zhang Fang to return from Luoyang.